Catechin: Biosynthesis

-Leucocyanidin reductase (LCR) uses 2,3-trans-3,4-cis-leucocyanidin to produce (+)-catechin and is the first enzyme in the proanthocyanidin (PA) specific pathway.
+Leucocyanidin reductase uses 2,3-trans-3,4-cis-leucocyanidin to produce (+)-catechin and is the first enzyme in the proanthocyanidin specific pathway.
 Its activity has been measured in leaves, flowers, and seeds of the legumes Medicago sativa, Lotus japonicus, Lotus uliginosus, Hedysarum sulfurescens, and Robinia pseudoacacia.
 The enzyme is also present in Vitis vinifera (grape).

 Biodegradation

 Catechin oxygenase, a key enzyme in the degradation of catechin, is present in fungi and bacteria.